The

 not?

-still responded as if there was nothing on the bike but
+660, she still responded as if there was nothing

-the rider. the only time the bike was unstable was in
+on the bike but the rider. the only time the bike was

-Tenere will eat up the desert.
+EO 7's fitted and the Tenere will eat up the

 Wind Protection:

-depending on your seated height of course.
+on your seated height of course.

 An additional bonus is the shape of the fuel tank - providing